check-spelling/check-spelling-docs/Event-descriptions.md

 - If you believe the behavior is incorrect, please [file a bug](https://github.com/check-spelling/check-spelling/issues/new).
 - If the end token really isn't present, consider adjusting your begin/end tokens.

+# unclosed-block-ignore-begin

+A [[Block Ignore|Feature: Block Ignore]] rule's start pattern matched content in the file, but the corresponding end tag wasn't found.

+As a result, all content after the begin tag was ignored.

+Note that this feature is experimental, it's possible you've encountered a bug.

+## Resolution

+- If you believe the behavior is incorrect, please [file a bug](https://github.com/check-spelling/check-spelling/issues/new).
+- If the end token really isn't present, consider adjusting your begin/end tokens.

+# unclosed-block-ignore-end

+A [[Block Ignore|Feature: Block Ignore]] rule's start pattern matched content in the file, but the corresponding end tag wasn't found.

+As a result, all content after the begin tag was ignored.

+Note that this feature is experimental, it's possible you've encountered a bug.

+## Resolution

+- If you believe the behavior is incorrect, please [file a bug](https://github.com/check-spelling/check-spelling/issues/new).
+- If the end token really isn't present, consider adjusting your begin/end tokens.

+# missing-on-pull-request-event

+The [`suppress_push_for_open_pull_request`](https://github.com/check-spelling/check-spelling/wiki/Configuration#suppress_push_for_open_pull_request) configuration expects there to be an `on:` containing `pull_request` or `pull_request_target` -- if it isn't found, there wouldn't be a place for check-spelling to run.

+Instead of leaving users without a run, the `suppress_push_for_open_pull_request` configuration will be ignored.

+## Resolution

+- Add a `pull_request` or `pull_request_target` event to the `on:` block in the workflow.
+- Remove `suppress_push_for_open_pull_request` from the check-spelling configuration.
+- If you believe the behavior is incorrect, please [file a bug](https://github.com/check-spelling/check-spelling/issues/new).